 BASIC CONSTRUCTION: The traverse frame is of rolled steel welded construction.
 The frame consists of two trucks rigidly bolted to the hoist.

-The traverse is driven by a motor and gear box attached to one truck.
-This drives the truck axle by a hollow shaft keyed to the axle.
+The traverse is driven by a gearmotor attached to one truck.
+The gearmotor drives the truck axle by a hollow shaft keyed to the axle.

 INSTALLATION